zhartzell/demo-1/README.md

 # demo

-This is just a demo for an activity for UCB bootcamp UX/UI
+Just a demo for an activity for UCB bootcamp UX/UI

+Livin' La Vida Loca